 How To Tune Your Trombone

-If you want to get the best sound from your trombone, it’s important that adjustments are made regularly.
+If you want to get the best sound from your trombone, adjustments must be made regularly.
 There is a four-step process which one can follow:

-how to tune a trombone The process of tuning your trombone is not difficult, but it does require a certain level of expertise.
+How to tune a trombone The process of tuning your trombone is not difficult, but it does require a certain level of expertise.
 You cannot just go into the store and buy one for yourself without knowing what adjustments you need to make on yours first!
-There are four steps that will help give better sound quality: Make sure your adjustment slide works.
+Four steps will help give better sound quality: Make sure your adjustment slide works.

 1: Make Sure Your Adjustment Slides Work